 The relief depicts Vishnu with the lion head and human torso having multiple hands with claws.
 With the body of Hiranyakashipu lying on his lap, Vishnu is seen ripping the entrails of Hiranyakashipu with his claws.
 On the bottom left is Garuda, Vishnu’s vehicle, kneeling with his hands-folded.
 Surrounding this relief is a creeper making several circular patterns, each of which contains a small carving.

 The central section of the navaranga, known as sabhamantapa, is typically the largest.
 In Kannada, sabha means gathering, and mantapa means hall/pavilion.
-Thus, a sabhamantapa is like a community hall.
+Thus, a sabhamantapa is like a community hall where people congregate.

 As you can see from the image, the pillar in the near end is ornate with beautifully carved patterns.
 Mounted around the pillar and just below its capital are four finely-carved sculptures, popularly known as bracket figures.